756D6D61/Fake-Server/README.md

 # 📊Fake Server

-This API is the back-end for the Savings Dashboard project and utilises Node.js and Express
+This server is the back-end for the Savings Dashboard project and utilises Node.js and Express

 ### 📋Aims of App